 Once I’m finished the cookies next week, I’m hoping to have a few more festive recipes to share before I run out of time.
 I’m keeping my fingers crossed on that one.
 But I have a few new appetizers up my sleeve that I want to try out and share.
 So hopefully time will be on my side and I’ll be able to share that with you before Christmas.
 Time is cutting short!

-I'm leaving you with something a bit different today.
-When I write on my blog I always like to listen to soft background music.
 My favourite music to listen to while writing is instrumental jazz.
 I got into it a few years back and find it pretty soothing and motivating at the same time.
-I do have a Spotify account and listen to a whole lot of tunes on there, but Youtue has so many playlists that are fantastic.
+Youtube has so many playlists that are fantastic.
 And this morning I been listening to this Instrumental Christmas Jazz.
 I love it!
 The perfect relaxing compilation.

 Enjoy the weekend and do something festive!